lumada-design/hv-uikit-react/CONTRIBUTING.md

 ## Question or Problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
+Use GitHub issues for bug reports and feature requests or one of our available communication channels for general support questions.
-Please use **#ui-kit** slack channel on the [hitachivantara-eng workspace](https://hitachivantara-eng.slack.com/messages/CFY74GK6G).

 ## New components